dagron78/Metis_AI_RAG/README.md

 - View citations from source documents
 - Control conversation history
 - See quality scores for responses
+- View code with syntax highlighting
+- Copy code blocks with a single click
+- Automatically detect programming languages in code
 - View source attributions and citations

 ### Document Management